lostinkyoto/akilsbuildsite/src/pages/posts/blogposts/Where to begin a redesign?.md

 # The first issue I have is- no clear problem statement

-And I don't want to create one clear problem statement because I feel like I want to design like an everything palace.
+And I can't make one cause I don't want to create one clear problem statement because I feel like I want to design like an everything palace.
+Which is an especially stupid loop to get stuck in (face palm emoji)

 ## solution a: lists.
 One possible solution to this is to break the overall thing into smaller sub groups?
 Maybe a list of builds under the main build?
+Maybe list of features or inspiration?

 Let's start (and see if this takes me anywhere):

 ### sub site list-